-- hide_lams: Hide the λ -abstractions by replacing them by unspecified fresh constants, effectively disabling all reasoning under λ -abstractions. - lifting: Introduce a new supercombinator c for each cluster of $n \lambda$ -abstractions, defined using an equation c $x_1 \ldots x_n = t$ (λ -lifting).
+- lifting: Introduce a new supercombinator c for each cluster of n λ -abstractions, defined using an equation c $x_1 \ldots x_n = t$ (λ -lifting). - opaque_lifting: Same as lifting, except that the supercombinators are kept opaque, i.e. they are unspecified fresh constants.
+This effectively disables all reasoning under λ -abstractions. - combs: Rewrite lambdas to the Curry combinators (I, K, S, B, C).
+Combinators enable the ATPs to synthesize λ -terms but tend to yield bulkier formulas than λ -lifting: The translation is quadratic in the worst case, and the equational definitions of the combinators are very prolific in the context of resolution.

-- combs: Rewrite lambdas to the Curry combinators (I, K, S, B, C).
-Combinators enable the ATPs to synthesize λ -terms but tend to yield bulkier formulas than λ -lifting: The translation is quadratic in the worst case, and the equational definitions of the combinators are very prolific in the context of resolution. - combs_and_lifting: Introduce a new supercombinator c for each cluster of λ -abstractions and characterize it both using a lifted equation c $x_1 \ldots x_n = t$ and via Curry combinators. - combs_or_lifting: For each cluster of λ -abstractions, heuristically choose between λ -lifting and Curry combinators. - keep_lams: Keep the λ -abstractions in the generated problems.
-This is available only with provers that support the THF0 syntax. - smart: The actual translation scheme used depends on the ATP and should be the most efficient scheme for that ATP.
+- opaque_combs: Same as combs, except that the combinators are kept opaque, i.e. without equational definitions. - $combs_and_lifting$: Introduce a new supercombinator c for each cluster of λ -abstractions and characterize it both using a lifted equation c $x_1 \ldots x_n = t$ and via Curry combinators. - $combs_or_lifting$: For each cluster of λ -abstractions, heuristically choose between λ -lifting and Curry combinators. - $keep_lams$: Keep the λ -abstractions in the generated problems.
+This is available only with provers that support λ s. - smart: The actual translation scheme used depends on the ATP and should be the most efficient scheme for that ATP.